 Told you I had a few holiday jobs to do.
-Well, I serviced my tonearm, reinstalled my retipped Ortofon MC-A90 moving coil cartridge and finally got to listen to it on my Luxman PD-350.
-THIS is why I love vinyl!
+I serviced my tonearm, reinstalled my retipped Ortofon MC-A90 and finally got to listen to my Luxman PD-350.
+This is why I love vinyl 😉

 This was just one of many jobs to do, but playing into one of my Fidelity Research XF-1 step-up transformers (the XF-1L) and Cayin Phono 1 phono preamp, and spinning some lovely new, and some very old vinyl, the sound of this combo is simply sublime.